trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 #### Other sites to check security
 https://browserleaks.com/dns - should show all connected to "Cloudflare"

-https://www.cloudflare.com/ssl/encrypted-sni/ - "Secure DNS / DNSSEC / TLS 1.3" should all be a green tick

 https://dnssec.vs.uni-due.de/ - should say "Yes, your DNS resolver validates DNSSEC signatures"